apache/nuttx/configs/dk-tm4c129x/README.txt

 Timers
 ======

-  Tiva timers may be enbled in 32-bit periodic mode using these settings.
+  Tiva timers may be enabled in 32-bit periodic mode using these settings.

   This settings enables the "upper half" timer driver: